MariioM/Matsort.h/README.md

 <hr>

-Feel free to modify this README according to your specific project and requirements.
-Keeping it clear, concise, and informative will help users understand and use your matrix sorting C header file effectively.
+Feel free to modify this README according to your specific changes if neccesary.
+Keeping it clear, concise, and informative will help other users understand, use and cointribute this C header file effectively.